Public-Private Partnerships for Real Estate Development: Contract Negotiation Strategies

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will review how public-private partnerships (PPP) are emerging as a viable alternative to traditional financing for real estate developments.
+This CLE course will review how public-private partnerships (PPP) are emerging as a viable alternative to traditional financing for real estate developments.
 The panel will prepare counsel to contractors to identify and bid on public private partnerships and negotiate the PPP contract to allocate and mitigate risks.

 - Overview and current trends with PPPs